 - The vast majority of parents surveyed stated they give kids sugary drinks regularly with 96% of parents in the month prior to the survey.

-Kids and teens by nature will always choose the sweetened drink over good old fashioned water.
-Curtailing the amount of sugary drinks you allow your children to consume on a regular basis by being smart about what you purchase and distribute at home will go a long way in teaching your kids good nutritional habits and healthy lifestyles.
+Kids and teens by nature will always choose the sweetened drink over good old-fashioned water.
+Curtailing the number of sugary drinks you allow your children to consume on a regular basis by being smart about what you purchase and distribute at home will go a long way in teaching your kids good nutritional habits and healthy lifestyles.
 And during orthodontic treatment, it will protect their teeth from the ravages of sugar deposits around the braces.

-If you have questions or to schedule a consultation, please contact Garrett and Boyd Orthodontics in Rosenberg and Sugar Land TX.
+If you have questions or to schedule a consultation, please contact Garrett & Boyd Orthodontics in Rosenberg and Sugar Land, TX.